 A DVD driver is also a program that enables communication between your PC & DVD Player/Burner.
-While the Decoder program enables your PC to recognize the files on your DVD.
+While the Decoder program enables your PC to recognize the files on your DVD.:No.

 DVD is a compression format, a way to reduce data and still transfer what you need, & it is a physical storage format.
 Straight data (documents, pictures, sounds, regular movies) are non-compressed when burned to a DVD but a DVD movie uses compression to get more data on to the disk.
 A codec is what tells a computer how to compress the data; a decoder is just the part that reads the DVD movie info and turns it into pictures.